Write-ahead logging

 loop (remember as we create writer->wal_pipe

-in wal_write
+in wal_init

 ).

-it runs a callback which has been initialized earlier in
+received it runs a callback which has been initialized earlier in

-wal_write(struct journal *journal, struct journal_entry *entry)
+wal_write_async(struct journal *journal, struct journal_entry *entry)

 ...